-The session selection committee will make their decisions by the end of May and speakers will be notified later.
+The session selection committee will make their decisions by the end of May and speakers will be notified in early June.

-Sessions will be selected based ONLY on the tile, experience level and description of the proposed session.
+Sessions will be selected based ONLY on the title, experience level and description of the proposed session.
 In the past, we have given preference to sponsors and/or previous speakers before anyone else.

 After much discussion, we've decided this isn't the fairest approach.
-We discovered that that we were selection sessions based on criteria that didn't always get us the best content for, and this year we're determined to do this differently.
+We discovered we were selecting sessions based on criteria that didn't always get us the best content, and this year we're determined to do it differently.

-Sessions are submitted via track (see below), and experience level (beginner, intermediate, advanced).
+Sessions are organized by track (see below), and experience level (beginner, intermediate, advanced).